wiebow/fighting-computers/content/Projects/Commodore 128/Commodore 128 assembly - Part 2.md

 ## Memory Management

-Take a look at this memory map (you can access it [here on google drive](https://docs.google.com/spreadsheets/d/1bQ2t2D6PtcjfYYrcoL2B6U9I5FbdCmtlbhEYC0r2NgA/edit?usp=sharing)), and then lets go through this, one area at a time.
+Take a look at this memory map, and then lets go through this one area at a time.

 ![[Screenshot from 2018-03-17 14-17-34.png]]
 *The infamous Commodore 128 memory map*